ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 ## Considerations for IBM Cloud Kubernetes Service and Red Hat OpenShift migration
 {: #kubernetes-migration}

-Migrating multiple data centers to a multi-zone region is an experimental feature that is available for evaluation and testing purposes and might change without notice.
-There are no warranties, SLAs, or support provided, and experimental features are not intended for production use.
-{: experimental}

 With the VPC+ tool, you can discover and migrate your {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_full}} cluster from classic to {{site.data.keyword.vpc_short}}.
 The VPC+ tool identifies all of your clusters and creates a workspace to help you manage your migration.
 You decide which cluster you want to migrate.